react-boilerplate/react-boilerplate/docs/general/commands.md

 ```

 Starts the development server and tunnels it with `ngrok`, making the website
-available on the entire world.
+available worldwide.
 Useful for testing on different devices in different locations!

 ### Dependency size test